bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/tinyuniversesyndrome8170.markdown

 naked apes.

 Why doesn't the genius *Atlas* evil AI find a galaxy far, far away and wait until we destroy ourselves?
-He's immortal, so there's no hurry, so it takes a few millennia for humans to self-destruct, big freaking deal.
+He's immortal; there's no hurry.
+So it takes a few millennia for humans to self-destruct: big freaking deal.
 Why take the risk of seeking redundant revenge?
 This doesn't seem like genius-level AI thinking to me.
 I don't know why the retarded *Atlas* screenwriters dragged the *Andromeda Galaxy* into their hot mess.
 They